Straussler V-4: Production

-In August 1937, the V-4 was tested against the Swedish Landsverk L-60 and a German Panzer I. After the trials, the experts classified the Panzer I as obsolete, but decided to send both the V-4 and L-60 into service, with this latter making up the majority of the armored forces, while the heavier and better-armed V-4 would have been there to support the heavy units.
+In August 1937, the V-4 was tested against the Swedish Landsverk L-60 and a German Panzer I. After the trials, the experts classified the Panzer I as obsolete, but decided to send both the V-4 and L-60 into service, with the latter being developed into the Hungarian Toldi light tanks, which made up the majority of the Hungarian armored forces early in World War II, while the heavier and better-armed V-4 would have been there to support the heavy units.

 Another trial was held for the V-4 in June 1938, during which it was again compared to the L-60, but it ended in rejection of the now 12-ton tank, with the main reason being the unreliableness and poor mobility.

-The real reason though, to how something quite good in 1936 became unacceptable in 1938 is the changed political situation.
-Hungary's closest allies, Italy and Hitler's Germany both started rearmament programmes earlier, which resulted in the Hungarian rearmament programme of Győr too.
+The real reason for the tank being considered quite good in 1936 and suddenly unacceptable in 1938, was the changing political situation.
+Hungary's closest allies, Italy and Germany, both started rearmament programmes earlier, which resulted in the Hungarian rearmament programme of Győr.
 This meant that there was no longer any obstacle to being able to buy foreign weapons, so the military leadership no longer had to be satisfied with the performance of the otherwise still somewhat decent V-4, leading to the cancellation of its development and production.